marybadalyan/python_excel_app/README.md

 Year
 Auto service status

+BE SURE TO INSTALL

-The app also uses Forest-ttk-theme by rdbende (https://github.com/rdbende/Forest-ttk-theme), and builds upon the foundation of codefirstio's "tkinter-excel-app" (https://github.com/codefirstio/tkinter-excel-app).
+The app also uses Forest-ttk-theme by rdbende (https://github.com/rdbende/Forest-ttk-theme) Builds upon the foundation of codefirstio's "tkinter-excel-app" (https://github.com/codefirstio/tkinter-excel-app).